1 Helpful / 0 Not

 Pros: Course has a swimming pool, tennis courts and beach volleyball court on the premises.
 Great course for a family activity, especially for elementary school age kids or younger.
 Great Ace potential.

 Cons: The baskets were the most dilapidated I've ever seen.
 They were all single plastic chained baskets that were rusted, bent and damaged.
 As mentioned previously, two baskets were missing.
-The plastic chains caught better than I expected, but blow through would happen more than usual.
-There was a criss cross fairway, so watch out for other flying discs.
+The plastic chains caught better than I expected, but blow threw would happen more than usual.
+There was a crisscross fairway, so watch out for other flying discs.

 Other Thoughts: The only reason I rated this 1.0 was because I could see a lot of potential for families with very young children playing this course.
 It is really ideal for that, all you would need is a regular Frisbee.
 I played in the middle of winter, but I would imagine during the summer, when the pool is opened, the course could get a lot of traffic.
 Too bad it is in such terrible shape.
 Not much land to work with, but upkeep on the baskets would make it so much more enjoyable.